CONMEBOL: Corruption

 On 27 May 2015, several CONMEBOL leaders were arrested in Zürich, Switzerland by Swiss police and indicted by the U.S. Department of Justice on charges of corruption, money laundering, and racketeering.
-Those swept up in the operation include former CONMEBOL presidents Eugenio Figueredo and Nicolás Léoz and several football federations presidents such as Carlos Chávez and Sergio Jadue.
-On 3 December 2015, the CONMEBOL President Juan Ángel Napout was also arrested.
+Those swept up in the operation include former CONMEBOL presidents Eugenio Figueredo and Nicolás Léoz, as well as the football administrators Carlos Chávez and Sergio Jadue.
+On 3 December 2015, CONMEBOL President Juan Ángel Napout was also arrested.